TeodorCa/la-baiatu/README.md

 It's a simple movie database made with javascript in which you can add your desired movies.

+## V 1.1.0
+* Modified the css for a semi-decent look

 ## V 1.0.0
 * Added the readme file